fractalscape13/first-project/README.md

 * Open HTML and CSS sheets in text editor
 * Use web browser to view project

 _No server or database needed.
-The project uses bootstrap and has a boostrap CSS stylesheet_
+The project uses bootstrap and has a bootstrap CSS stylesheet_

 ## Known Bugs